playermissile/scrolling_tutorial/index.rst

 Here's the same program used in the :ref:`course vertical scrolling
 <course_no_scroll_dlist>` section, except now the vertical scrolling bit has
-been set on the display list instructions for the scrolling region of lines A through V. Notice the first line of the mode 2 region at the bottom seems to be missing!
+been set on the display list instructions for the scrolling region of lines A through V. Notice the first line of the mode 2 status lines at he bottom seems to be missing!
 Actually, it is still there, or more correctly: one scan line of it is still there.

 .. figure:: fine_vscroll_dlist.png
    :align: center